We've talked about capabilities. We've talked about jobs. But what if the very foundation we've built the workforce on needs to be reimagined?

 Takeaway: From Job Architecture to Work Architecture.

-Most models predict job disruption based on skills.
-But AI doesn't automate skills.
+Most models predict job disruption based on capabilities.
+But AI doesn't automate capabilities.
 It automates tasks.

-Looking at work through a skills lens misses the real impact.
+Looking at work through a capability lens misses the real impact.
 If you want to design for the future, start with the atomic unit of work: tasks.

 Takeaway: Stop planning around roles.
 Start planning around tasks.